 NZAA Aoraki/Mt Cook Elevation Band Summer changes

-Last year the Mountain Safety Council (MSC) began the practice of changing the elevation bands in the NZ Avalanche Advisory’s (NZAA) Aoraki/Mt Cook forecast region in summer, and reverting to the standard elevation bands in winter.
-It is now time for this change to come into place for the 2020/2021 summer.
+In 2019 the Mountain Safety Council (MSC) began the practice of changing the elevation bands in the NZ Avalanche Advisory’s (NZAA) Aoraki/Mt Cook forecast region in summer, and reverting to the standard elevation bands in winter.
+It is now time for this change to come into place for the 2021/2022 summer.
 This is essential information for anyone recreating in the Aoraki/Mt Cook National Park backcountry over the coming summer.

 Why do they need to change?

 Aoraki/Mt Cook is the only avalanche forecasting region to operate all year round.
 These seasonal adjustments to the elevation bands improve the forecast accuracy and applicability for the Aoraki/Mt Cook region over the summer seasons.
 These changes will allow for a more nuanced forecast over the summer period, allowing forecasters to effectively cater to the wide variety of users at all elevations in the region over this period.

 It has been a particularly warm spring combined with lower winter snowfall at lower elevations.
 This effectively means that the lowest winter elevation band has no snow in it, and so it makes sense to make this adjustment now.